 You can lose data files from your hard disk for a variety of reasons.
 Security violations, improper handling during a move, or computer viruses can destroy stored information.
-To avoid losing information, make copies of the data files using storage devices such as diskette drives, tape drives, or optical drives.
-Also, if you are connected to a LAN, you might be able to back up information to a server.
+To avoid losing information, make copies of the data files using storage devices such as diskette drives, tape drives, or lomega Zip drives.
+Also, if you are connected to a LAN, you might be able to back up information to another computer on the LAN.
 Backup copies can save you time and money recovering files accidentally erased from a hard disk or lost when a hard disk drive fails.